IELTS Syllabus 2025 - Section Wise Exam Syllabus & Pattern

 IELTS Exam Pattern

-The IELTS test pattern is the same for the computer-based and paper-based, with the same IELTS exam subjects in both formats.
+The IELTS test pattern is the same for the computer-based and paper-based tests, with the same IELTS exam subjects in both formats.
 Knowing both the pattern and IELTS syllabus helps target the exam meticulously.
-Candidates can read the below information related to the same:
+Candidates can read the information below related to the same:

 IELTS Test Component